What is the Difference Between a Distribution Yield and an SEC yield?

 What is a Distribution Yield?

 The distribution yield of a fund or ETF can be deceiving, since it can lead people to make investments based on the expectation of a certain amount of yield, when in reality the yield will be much lower.
-The distribution yield is a backward-looking figure that simply takes the fund's current monthly income dividend per share, annualizes it (by dividing by the number of days in the month and multiplying by 365) and shows the yield as a percentage of the fund's average net asset value (NAV) during the month.
+The distribution yield simply takes the fund's current monthly income dividend per share, annualizes it (by dividing by the number of days in the month and multiplying by 365) and shows the yield as a percentage of the fund's average net asset value (NAV) during the month.

 More important than the math behind the calculation is this: the distribution yield is backward-looking, and not necessarily representative of the yield an investor will get in the future.